enthought/traits/docs/source/traits_user_manual/listening.rst

 :ref:`semantics-of-extended-name-notation-table`, or you can define an *name*\ _items event handler.

-For these trait types, an auxilliary *name*\ _items Event trait is defined which you can listen to either with a static handler _\ *name*\ _items_changed() or a dynamic handler which matches *name*\ _items, and these handlers will be called with notifications of changes to the contents of the list, set or
+For these trait types, an auxiliary *name*\ _items Event trait is defined which you can listen to either with a static handler _\ *name*\ _items_changed() or a dynamic handler which matches *name*\ _items, and these handlers will be called with notifications of changes to the contents of the list, set or